PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch01/Readme.md

 - Azure – this folder contains the same four projects from the previous folder, enhanced by using an Azure resource.

 See [Installation](../installation.md) on how to install Visual Studio, Docker Desktop...

+See [Run in local dev environment](../RunDevEnvironment.md) to run the solution locally deploying Azure resources.